If you're looking to buy a bargain or sell at speed, property auctions can be a great way to do t...

 - Always visit beforehand

 When selling at an auction do some investigation into the value of the property and also the demand in the area for where you are selling.
 After choosing an auction to go to, have a look to see how it is advertised, when and with who.
 The more people who know about the auction the better.

 Always make sure your property is looking its best.
 Would a little decoration help to maximise your profit.
 It is not always best to sell in its current state.

 Have a reserve price in mind (based upon market conditions) and if you would like to, let the auctioneer know the minimum you would like to accept.

 Once the winning bidder has been chosen, the transaction is likely to move swiftly, have all the necessary paperwork ready so completion can be done as quickly as possible.

-If you would like some further expert advice then please contact Victoria on 01625 410 950 to see how we can help you,
+If you would like to find your nearest Belvoir expert to see how we can help you, click here.